awslabs/genai-bedrock-chatbot/code/streamlit-app/README.md

 ## Introduction

-This application is a simple UI for the chatbot powered by Amazon Bedrock Agent.
+This application is a simple UI for the chat assistant powered by Amazon Bedrock Agent.
 The application is deployed in Amazon ECS, AWS Fargate.
 There is one Application Load Balancer associated with it.

 ## Component Details